MarwaAli22/Property-Management-Analysis-Project/README.md

 ---

 ##  1. Data Cleaning & Exploration
 The first step was all about understanding and preparing the data.

 I used **Python (Jupyter Notebook)** to:
-لو
 - Handle missing and duplicated values
 - Convert date columns and normalize data types
-- Create new calculated columns (e.g. total price, client age, etc.)
 - Explore key trends and distributions

 📂 **Notebook:** [02_EDA_Cleaning.ipynb](02_EDA_Cleaning.ipynb)